 Collision theory

-Reactions occur when particles collide with sufficient energy to overcome the potential energy of repulsion between the electron densities of the approaching particles, and often, to break and rearrange bonds in the particles.
+Collision theory posits that reactions occur when particles collide with sufficient energy to overcome the potential energy of repulsion between the electron densities of the approaching particles, and often to break and rearrange bonds within those particles.

 Therefore, not all collisions successfully result in a reaction.
 For a reaction to take place, particles must collide with the correct orientation and a minimum amount of energy called the activation energy, Ea, which differs between reactions.